student020341/hack-game/vault/boards/server.md

 - [ ] players can transfer to other servers [[server transfer | note]]
 - [ ] a server can host multiple server towns with different layouts and functions
 - [ ] Expire logins?<br>- [ ] on login, expire old tokens
-- [ ] move models to models package

 ## dev